ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Enables or disables detaching not byte-identical parts after a merge or a mutation.
 If disabled, they are removed.
 Activate this setting if you want to analyze such parts later.

-The setting is applicable to [replicated MergeTree](../../engines/table-engines/mergetree-family/replication.md) tables.
+The setting is applicable to [ReplicatedMergeTree](../../engines/table-engines/mergetree-family/replication.md) tables.

 Possible values: